 Bullet Bond ETFs

-In Summary, if you are using a bucket approach to retirement income, then Bullet Bond ETFs may make a lot of sense.
+In Summary, if you are using a bucket approach to retirement income, Bullet Bond ETFs may make a lot of sense.
 They are easier to purchase than individual bonds and work well in building a bond ladder.
-They pay monthly income and cash out when they mature.
+They pay monthly income and cash out when they mature, so they may be a better rung in a bond ladder.